Found in 17 Collections and/or Records:

 The Sister Speak Records, 1998-2019, include administrative files related to Sister Speak, a feminist literary journal and organization at James Madison University, sponsored by JMU's Department of English.

-This collection consists of photographs, memos, letters, pamphlets and more, all relating to the George Washington National Park, Dry River District.
-Most of the materials concern the fire-fighting activities of the park, while others relate to the activities of the Civilian Conservation Corps and recreation of the park.
-There are also 12 maps of the Forest and several photographs included.
+This collection consists of photographs, memos, letters, pamphlets, maps, and other materials dating from 1917-1994 that relate to the George Washington National Forest, Dry River District.
+Most of the materials concern fire-fighting activities within the Forest, while others relate to the activities of the Civilian Conservation Corps and recreation within national forest lands.

 The Virginia Wilderness Committee Records, 1961-2009, comprise official records - administrative and financial records, newsletters, project and subject files - documenting the organization's activities and projects related to wilderness legislation, preservation, and protection in Virginia's national forests and other wild areas.